 26. Laser Tag

 Another great way to get your adrenaline pumping?
 A good old game of laser tag.
 Not only is it great fun, it's also an opportunity for employees to exercise their strategy and logic skills, as well as teamwork skills.
 Bonus: Determine teams ahead of time and have people dress up.

-18. Catch Phrase
+27. Catch Phrase

 In this classic party game, players team up and take turns describing words and phrases to their teammates without saying the word or phrase itself.
 Phrases can include celebrities, expressions, or just simple things found around the house.

 Catch Phrase is the perfect way to get your employees together and teach them how to communicate with one another.
 (Don't worry, everyone will be having so much fun, they won't realize that's what you're doing.)

 This game is often played with a basket of phrases on slips of paper, but it became so popular, Hasbro made an electronic version.